-The following pages show examples of shared disk type, mirror disk type, and hybrid type configurations.
+The following show configuration examples of the shared disk type, the mirror disk type and the hybrid type.
 Use these examples to design and set up your system.

 Example 1: Configuration using a shared disk with 2 nodes

 This is the most commonly used system configuration: